macromaniac/vimrc/README.md

 #Personal vimrc / neovimrc files (SMALL)

-this will overwrite your current vimrc/nvimrc files so be careful:
+this will overwrite your current vimrc/nvimrc files so be careful: (Note: rsync would be easier here but i didn't want any dependencies)

 cd ~;